FOREX-Dollar weakens after data shows U.S. inflation moderating

 "You can say goodbye to the rate hiking era," said Brian Jacobsen, chief economist at Annex Wealth Management in Menomonee Falls, Wisconsin.

-The yen earlier was under pressure after it briefly jumped against the dollar on Monday - having touched a one-year low - in a move attributed to a flurry of trading in options rather than any intervention from Japanese authorities.
+The Japanese yen, meanwhile, also gained against the dollar, but less than its peers.
+The yen JPY= strengthened 0.64% to 150.73 per dollar after earlier coming under pressure when it briefly jumped against the dollar on Monday - having touched a one-year low.
+The move was attributed to a flurry of trading in options rather than any intervention from Japanese authorities.

 DTCC data from LSEG's Eikon platform shows yen options worth a notional $3.5 billion with strike prices between 151.90 and 152 are due to expire between Wednesday and Friday.